Skyscraper design and construction: Shear walls

 A shear wall, in its simplest definition, is a wall where the entire material of the wall is employed in the resistance of both horizontal and vertical loads.
 A typical example is a brick or cinderblock wall.
 Since the wall material is used to hold the weight, as the wall expands in size, it must hold considerably more weight.
 Due to the features of a shear wall, it is acceptable for small constructions, such as suburban housing or an urban brownstone, to require low material costs and little maintenance.
 In this way, shear walls, typically in the form of plywood and framing, brick, or cinderblock, are used for these structures.
 For skyscrapers, though, as the size of the structure increases, so does the size of the supporting wall.
 Large structures such as castles and cathedrals inherently addressed these issues due to a large wall being advantageous (castles), or able to be designed around (cathedrals).
 Since skyscrapers seek to maximize the floor-space by consolidating structural support, shear walls tend to be used only in conjunction with other support systems.

 Steel frame

 The classic concept of a skyscraper is a large steel box with many small boxes inside it.
 By eliminating the inefficient part of a shear wall, the central portion, and consolidating support members in a much stronger material, steel, a skyscraper could be built with both horizontal and vertical supports throughout.
 This method, though simple, has drawbacks.
 Chief among these is that as more material must be supported (as height increases), the distance between supporting members must decrease, which actually, in turn, increases the amount of material that must be supported.
-This becomes inefficient and uneconomic for buildings above 40 stories tall as usable floor spaces are reduced for supporting column and due to more usage of steel.
+This becomes inefficient and uneconomic for buildings above 40 stories tall as usable floor spaces are reduced for supporting columns and due to more usage of steel.